nicolecodes23/theme-park-website/README.md

-# theme-park-website
+# Phantom Park - Team 73

-Team 73 CM1040 Web Development midterm
+## Team 73 CM1040 Web Development
-Phantom Park
 Welcome to Phantom Park, where adventure meets excitement!
 Our park offers a range of thrilling rides and attractions designed to provide fun for the whole family.
 From the spine-chilling House of Shadows to the exhilarating Ghostly Glider, there's something for everyone at Phantom Park.
 Join us for an unforgettable experience!

 About Phantom Park